Soaring past danger

 The couple is among about 240 birds that weathered the tempest when it struck Puerto Rico late last month.
 Most of them stayed in a reinforced-concrete building at an aviary owned and operated by the U.S. Fish and Wildlife Service (Service).

-While 150 mph winds ripped the jungle apart, two Service workers remained at the aviary to await the storm’s passage.
+While 150 mph winds ripped the jungle apart, two Service workers, Thomas White and Arelis Johnson, remained at the aviary to await the storm’s passage.
 With them were parrots in cages, brought inside before hell came howling.

 The birds did well.
 None died during the storm, though nine succumbed to heat and stress afterward.